The Media Frenzy Surrounding Oscar Pistorius

 In fact, he's trying to continue practicing while he's on bail.
 So I think there's fatigue by some people, but other people are interested.
 I just want to make a quick point.
-I know how homosexuality is a problem, but anyway.
+I don't know how homosexuality is a problem, but anyway.

 LUDDEN: Let's squeeze a very quick last call in here, Desmond in Cleveland, Ohio.
-We've got just a couple of minutes left.
+We've got just a couple minutes left.
 If you can go right ahead, briefly.
 Thank you.

 DESMOND: No, very quickly.
 Interesting perspective.
 I have a - I'm from South Africa.
 I was a former police officer, detective, internal affairs.
-So I'm quite familiar with the court system down there.
+So I'm quite familiar with the court systems down there.
 But I'm going to comment on the media and the press.
 As far as the press - and I live in Canada, but I'm in the U.S. right now on business.

 Now, in South Africa, very quickly, historically, South African people are a very, very proud people, and what's happened is they really identify with their sports heroes.
 So they love sports heroes until - and I think this goes for most of the world, as well.
 So what's happened with Oscar, he's had a fall from grace.
 And what's happening now is not only in the press, but also from Facebook and social media - to which I'm very connected to friends in South Africa - is that they want to disconnect themselves from Oscar Pistorius.

 I'm getting asked every single day: Desmond, what's going on?
 You know, what's going on in South Africa?
 Is there nobody there that's not accused of murder?
 And my answer was, well, is there no one in U.S. that hasn't shot up a school lately?
-I mean, it's one of the things that hit the press, and everyone's just trying to disassociate themselves with Oscar.
+I mean, it's one of those things that hit the press, and everyone's just trying to disassociate themselves with Oscar.
 And what I've found is, I would say, nine of the 10 people (technical difficulties) him from a South African perspective (unintelligible)...